-- Provision (benefit) for Income Taxes.
-We expect our effective tax rate may vary significantly from period to period as a result of adoption of ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting," during the first quarter of 2017.
-The effective tax rate for the first quarter of 2017 was (11.4)% which included \$21.3 million of excess tax benefits related to stock-based compensation compared to 23.4% in the first quarter of 2016 when the excess tax benefits in the same nature were reflected in additional paid-in-capital (Refer to Item 1A Risk Factors "Our effective tax rate may vary significantly from period to period." for information on related risk factor and Note 1 "Summary of Significant Accounting Policies" and Note 12 "Accounting for Income Taxes" of the Notes to Condensed Consolidated Financial Statements for details on accounting treatment). - · Stock Repurchases: - April 2014 Repurchase Program.
-During the three months ended March 31, 2017, we repurchased \$3.8 million of our common stock repurchase in the open market.
-As of March 31, 2017, we completed our April 2014 Repurchase Plan (Refer to Note 11 "Common Stock Repurchase Program" of the Notes to Condensed Consolidated Financial Statements for details on stock repurchase program). - April 2016 Repurchase Program.
+- · Stock Repurchases: - April 2016 Repurchase Program.
 On April 28, 2016, we announced that our Board of Directors had authorized a plan to repurchase up to \$300.0 million of our stock.
-As of March 31, 2017, there were no repurchases under this plan.
-On May 2, 2017, we entered into an ASR to repurchase \$50.0 million of our common stock (the "2017 ASR").
-We paid \$50.0 million on May 3, 2017 and received an initial delivery of approximately 0.3 million shares based on current market prices.
-The final number of shares to be repurchased will be based on our volume-weighted average stock price under the term of the 2017 ASR, less an agreed upon discount. - SmileDirectClub.
-We provided a revolving line of credit to SmileDirectClub, LLC ("SDC") of up to \$15.0 million to fund their working capital and general corporate needs.
-As of March 31, 2017, \$8.0 million under the Loan Facility was issued and outstanding.
-(Refer to Note 4 "Equity Method Investments" of the Notes to Condensed Consolidated Financial Statements for details on accounting treatment).
-We expect the supply agreement to be incremental to revenue growth in 2017. - New Corporate Headquarters Office Purchase.
+On May 2, 2017, we entered into an ASR to repurchase \$50.0 million of our common stock ("2017 ASR").
+We paid \$50.0 million on May 3, 2017 and received an initial delivery of approximately 0.3 million shares based on current market price of \$134.12, which were retired.
+The remaining \$15.0 million was recorded as an equity forward contract and was included in additional paid-in capital in stockholders' equity in the Condensed Consolidated Balance Sheet as of June 30, 2017.
+The \$15.0 million equity forward contract will be settled at the completion of the ASR in August 2017.
+The final number of shares to be repurchased will be based on our volume-weighted average stock price under the terms of the 2017 ASR, less an agreed upon discount. - SmileDirectClub.
+We have provided a revolving line of credit to SmileDirectClub, LLC ("SDC") of up to \$15.0 million to fund their working capital and general corporate needs.
+As of June 30, 2017, \$15.0 million under the Loan Facility was issued and outstanding.
+On July 24, 2017, we increased the revolving line of credit to \$30.0 million.
+In addition, on July 24, 2017, we purchased an additional 2% equity interest in SDC for \$12.8 million.
+As a result of this purchase, we now hold a 19% equity interest in SDC on a fully diluted basis (Refer to Note 4 "Equity Method Investments" of the Notes to Condensed Consolidated Financial Statements for details on accounting treatment).
+Additionally, we expect the supply agreement to be incremental to revenue growth in 2017. - New Corporate Headquarters Office Purchase.
 We completed the purchase of our new headquarters on January 26, 2017 for the purchase price of \$44.1 million.
-During the first quarter of 2017, we incurred \$0.8 million related to the building improvements and expect to incur an additional \$29.7 million during 2017.
+During the six months of 2017, we incurred \$15.7 million related to the building improvements and expect to incur an additional \$15.6 million during third quarter of fiscal year 2017.